tinyflag79/soundblaster-upmix-pipewire/README.md

-# WHAT is inside of conf
+# WHAT is used inside of conf
   - pipeware function and feature
   - plugin
       - ladspa